Tw1ddle/samcodes-ads-demo/README.md

 ------

-App ids, interstitial and banner ids in this demo are unconfigured and need to be set yourself:
+App ids, interstitial and banner ids are unconfigured in this demo, you need to set your own:

 ```haxe
 // In AdLocations.hx